Eric-Song-Nop/Eric-Song-Nop.github.io/pages/Binary Search.md

 	    return l;
 	  }
 	  ```
-	- What important is what out of the range,
+	- What important is what out of the range.